 Vote by proxy for a particular election, (PDF, 461KB) - use this form for a "one-off" proxy

-Voting by proxy if you're incapacitated, taken ill or away for work reasons after the proxy deadline
+You can vote by proxy if you are incapacitated, taken ill, away for work reasons or have lost your Voter ID after the proxy deadline.

-You can apply to vote by emergency proxy for certain medical, COVID-19 related or employment reasons up until 5pm on polling day.
+You can apply to vote by emergency proxy for certain medical, employment or loss of Voter ID reasons up until 5pm on polling day.

 Giving your date of birth and signature on a postal or proxy vote application